23W-GBAC/SinaNajafi1/Report on Aoutomation.md

 At this report I’m going to write about automating an image in the blog.
 My problem was in the area of images in the markdown file.
-I'm gonna use some HTML and CSS.
+I'm gonna use some HTML.

 ### 1: